falkr/ttm4175/pages/prep-iot-mqtt.md

 The code above is in its structure similar to the one we used when creating our own HTTP server.
-We connect to an MQTT broker using its address (or `localhost` when its on the same computer).
+We connect to an MQTT broker using its address (or `localhost` when it’s on the same computer).
 The default port for MQTT is 1883.

 After the client is created in `mqttc = mqtt.Client()`, we register a number of callback functions.
-These functions are called by the client whenever one of the event happens, that means, after we are connected, received a message, subscribed to a sopic  or published a message.
+These functions are called by the client whenever one of the events happens, that means, after we are connected, received a message, subscribed to a topic  or published a message.
 We can use them to trigger other behavior.

 ## MQTT Publisher Client